 - Author’s full name (as it will appear in the published article)

 - Work address and phone number

-- Gender (for the biographical statement, “He/She can be reached at…”)
+- Pronouns (for the biographical statement, “He/She can be reached at…”)

 A Mentor editor will acknowledge receipt of each article within two to three weeks of submission.
 The editorial review process that follows normally takes several months, after which time the author receives e-mail notification of the final decision regarding publication.

 An article accepted for publication typically appears in the journal six to nine months from the date of acceptance.